 Prompt adherence to the check-out times highlighted above is important to the structure of the camp, staffing resources, and safety.
 We appreciate every effort to pick up campers on time.
 Understandably, unexpected events may cause a person to be late for camper pick-up.
-Should that occur, please contact the Education Director (440-554-5695) as soon as possible via call or text message.
+Should that occur, please contact the Education Director (phone number provided in the Reminder Email received before camp begins) as soon as possible via call or text message.